json-schema-form/angular-schema-form/docs/index.md

 Sometimes the validation you want is tricky to express in a JSON Schema or Schema Form does not support it (yet), like `anyOf` and `oneOf`.

-Other times you really need to ask the backend, maybe to check that the a username is not already taken or some other constraint that only the backend can know about.
+Other times you really need to ask the backend, maybe to check that a username is not already taken or some other constraint that only the backend can know about.

 ### Inject errors into form aka backend validation